Mahram and Non mahram

 • Sister (sister, sister from the father’s or mother’s side)

-• Paternal Aunt (father’s sister, also include his step sister)
+• Paternal Aunt (father’s sister, also includes his step-sister)

-• Niece (brother’s daughter, also include his step daughter)
+• Niece (brother’s daughter, also including his stepdaughter)

-• Niece (sister’s daughter, also include his step daughter)
+• Niece (sister’s daughter, also including his stepdaughter)

 2. Prohibited due to Breastfeeding